Antollo/Easypt2/docs/expressions.md

 - #### `delete a` Delete operator.
   If `a` is _identifier_, then operator deletes variable `a`.
-  If `a` is _identifier.property_, then operator deletes that property.
+  If `a` is _expression.identifier_, then operator deletes that property.

 - #### `await a` Await operator.
   Equivalent of `a["await"]()`.